masalinas/node-accelerometer-monoaxial/README.md

 - [Arduino Mega 2560](https://www.arduino.cc/en/Main/ArduinoBoardMega2560): The MEGA 2560 is designed for more complex projects.
 With 54 digital I/O pins, 16 analog inputs and a larger space for your sketch.
 - [Meas 4610-002-060](http://meas-spec.com/product/tm_product.aspx?id=9902): The Model 4610A is an ultra low-noise accelerometer designed for both static and dynamic measurements.
 The accelerometer offers integral temperature compensation with dynamic range from ±2 to ±500g.
 The model 4610A incorporates a gas damped MEMS element with mechanical overload stops for high-g shock protection.

+1) Using Node-Red

+The Node-RED flow Designer in server side:

 # Infraestructure Techonologies on device